John Carradine: Career

 He appeared in dozens of low-budget horror films from the 1940s onwards, to finance a touring classical theater company.
 He also played a small but important role in the very-high-budget comedy The Court Jester, which was at the time of its release the most expensive comedy film ever made.
 He played a mad scientist in Woody Allen's Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask).
 He sang the theme song to one film in which he appeared briefly, Red Zone Cuba.
 Carradine also made more than 100 acting appearances on television over a period of 39 years.
 His first performance on the "small screen" was on the DuMont Television Network in 1947, when he played Ebenezer Scrooge in a broadcast presentation of A Christmas Carol.
 His final role on television was in 1986 as Professor Alex Stottel on a revival of the classic series The Twilight Zone, in an episode segment titled "Still Life."
 Some examples of other television series on which he appeared include My Friend Flicka, Johnny Ringo (as The Rain Man), and Place the Face, NBC's Cimarron City as the foreboding Jared Tucker in the episode "Child of Fear" and on William Bendix's Overland Trail in the 1960 episode "The Reckoning," on Harrigan and Son starring Pat O'Brien in the episode "A Matter of Dignity," Maverick in "Red Dog" starring Roger Moore and Lee Van Cleef, Sugarfoot, The Rebel, and The Legend of Jesse James, on the syndicated adventure series Rescue 8 with actor Jim Davis and in two episodes of the western TV series Bonanza ("Springtime" and "Dead Wrong").
 John Carradine also appeared in 1959 as the mind reader in The Rifleman episode of the same name.

 Carradine also made recurring appearances as the mortician Mr. Gateman on the television comedy series The Munsters.
 He appeared as well in both of Irwin Allen's classic 1960s science-fiction television series Lost in Space and Land of the Giants.
 In 1975 he was in an episode of Sid and Marty Croft's, "Far Out Space Nuts" with Chuck McCann and Bob Denver.
 In 1985, Carradine won a Daytime Emmy Award for his performance as an eccentric man who lives by the railroad tracks in the Young People's Special Umbrella Jack.

 In 1982, he supplied the voice of the Great Owl in the animated feature The Secret of NIMH.
-Also, he played the voice of the Wizard in the English-dubbed version of Aladdin and the Magic Lamp.
-One of Carradine's later appearances was Peggy Sue Got Married in 1986.
+Also, he played the voice of the villainous Wizard in the English-dubbed version of Aladdin and the Magic Lamp by Sync, Ltd. One of Carradine's later appearances was Peggy Sue Got Married in 1986.
 Carradine's last released film credit was Jack-O, released in 1995, seven years after his death.

 Carradine's deep, resonant voice earned him the nickname "The Voice".
 He was known as the "Bard of the Boulevard" due to his idiosyncratic habit of strolling Hollywood streets while reciting Shakespearean soliloquies, something he always denied.